 The judge balances these considerations against your Charter right to have the counsel of your choosing.
 Even where the Judge may allow you to switch lawyers, it’s not always in your best interest to do so.

-Getting a new criminal lawyer during a trial comes with a price tag.
+Getting a new lawyer during a trial comes with a price tag.
 You still have to pay your current lawyer any remaining payments.
-As well, your new criminal lawyer doesn’t just pick up where the old one left off.
-You have to pay that lawyer for their time in learning the background of the case and all the initial work you paid your first lawyer to get up to speed on the details.
+As well, your new lawyer doesn’t just pick up where the old one left off.
+You have to pay that new lawyer for their time in learning the background of the case and all the initial work you paid your current lawyer to get up to speed on the details.
 As well, you have to cover their fees while they catch up on how your case has progressed.

 Effectively you double up on the initial costs while also losing valuable time that could be spent on your defence.